 If you are a cyclist that has been involved in a road traffic accident, please read our guide to learn more.

-Why not read our guide to learn more about making a compensation claim for a pedestrian accident.
+Why not read our guide to learn more about making a compensation claim for a pedestrian accident, including “how can i prove fault in a car accident claim”

 A neck injury common in passenger accident claims, whiplash can be painful.
 Read the NHS advice on the condition here.